Code52/code52.github.com/contributing.md

 title: Contributing to Code52 projects
 ---

+##Getting ready to contribute
+For all of the Code52 projects, we're using Git for our version control, and [GitHub](https://github.com/code52) as the central repo.

+Why Git and GitHub?
+Git is one of - if not the - leading *distributed* version control systems.
+All DVCS are faster than the centralised systems like SVN or CVS.
+We do understand that Git isn't as easy to grok - particularly on Windows - as other tools such as Mercurial (Hg).
+We feel that GitHub is better suited than other hosted source platforms, so we're persevering with it.
+There are a fair [few introductions to git](http://book.git-scm.com/), but feel free to ask questions on how to use it in [Jabbr](http://jabbr.net/#/rooms/code52).

+Why GitHub?
+The community around GitHub, including the fantastic service itself and the way they're embracing and encouraging open source software makes it ideal to work with for the Code52 team - remember, we're trying to promote OSS!

+If you're on Windows, check out GitHub's excellent guide for setting up [Git on Windows](http://help.github.com/win-set-up-git/)

+Once you've got Git setup, make sure you [fix your line endings](http://code52.org/line-endings.html) by setting `autocrlf` to `false`.
+You can do this on a per project basis by going into a project directory, and typing

+`git config core.autocrlf false`

+or at a global level and doing

+`git config --global core.autocrlf false`

 ##How do I contribute?
 For the Code52 projects, we're adopting what is often referred to as "GitHub Flow".
 This doesn't exclusively apply to GitHub or even Git, but this is the example we're giving.